darker16/android_device_common_version-info/README.md

 endif
 ```

-NOTE; The version number in TWRP will be the same as the renamed file.
+NOTE: The version number in TWRP will be the same as the renamed file.